So how did some of the most media-savvy professionals in higher ed redesign their website to better share their own story?

 The new site also conveys Medill’s leadership by showing off one of the technologies developed by the Knight Lab, the school’s innovation center.
 A landing page features the lab’s popular timeline tool, used by The New York Times and other major outlets, to illustrate some of the program’s landmark moments.
 “Showing prospective students that they will use the same tools that modern journalists use to tell stories is a pretty integral part of discovering and understanding Medill,” Bilow said.
 “It shows that this is a cutting-edge place where new thinking happens — where journalism, marketing, and technology all share a core mission of telling stories that move people.”

-Six months after launch, both Moellers and Flis report strong findings.
+Moellers and Flis report strong findings.
 The landing pages for all of Medill’s Integrated Marketing Communications programs — many of which struggled under the old site’s structure — are receiving more unique page views in a year-over-year comparison.
 Some pages now receive double the traffic.
 Session duration year over year for all devices has increased as well.
-Desktop session duration is up 45 percent year over year, and mobile is up 11.7 percent.
+Desktop session duration is up 45% year over year, and mobile is up 11.7%.

-Medill’s undergraduate admissions office reports it received 24 percent more applications for the undergraduate journalism program for the 2018–19 school year in comparison to the 2017–2018 school year.
+Medill’s undergraduate admissions office reports it received 24% more applications for the undergraduate journalism program for the 2018–2019 school year in comparison to the 2017–2018 school year.